on this page

 - the person you provide care for goes into hospital.

 You must tell us if you take a break from caring.
-You can do this online.
-Sign in to myGov and access your Centrelink online account.
-Then use the View/Update Absence from Care option from the Carer menu.
+If your Centrelink online account is linked to myGov you can tell us online.
+To do this, sign in to myGov and select View/Update Absence from Care from the Carer menu.

 Taking a respite break